FortinetCloudCSE/azure-202-advanced/content/2_Chapter-Two/2_3-fortiGate-support-vwan.md

 ![2_3-fortigate-support-vwan-sdwan-ngfw](../images/2_3-fortigate-support-vwan-sdwan-ngfw.PNG)

+{{% notice tip %}}Azure has release new az cli commands that support changing the scale unit of a NVA with out the need to redeploy the environment.
+See [NVA Management](https://learn.microsoft.com/en-us/cli/azure/network/virtual-appliance?view=azure-cli-latest){{% /notice %}}

 ### Deployment Requirements

 Deployment requires the following:

-- Two full FortiGate licenses if using bring your own license (BYOL) or FortiFlex.
-Alternatively, you can select pay as you go (PAYG) during deployment.
+- The number of required FortiGate licenses depends on the selected scale unit.
+Bring-Your-Own-License (BYOL), FortiFlex, and Pay-As-You-Go (PAYG) are all supported. the desired licensing method can be chosen during deployment.
-- One fully licensed FortiManager instance (PAYG or BYOL)
+- One fully licensed FortiManager instance (BYOL or Flex) is recommended, but not required.

 **Continue to Chapter 3 - Getting Started**